 As we welcome the community back to the Y, we want to assure you that safety remains our top priority.
 We have taken all the necessary steps to ensure the safety of our members, program participants, volunteers and staff.
 We are aligning ourselves closely with Governor Holcomb's "Back on Track" Indiana Plan guidance.
 When you come back to the Y, here are some of the things you can expect:

-- All staff are required to wear a face mask at all times while working.
+- All staff are required to follow the governor’s mask mandate while working.

 - All children in Child Watch, Child Care, Summer Camp and other care programs will be required to have a temperature check daily before entering care.